 Basically, the three realms in the ancient Greek Underworld were the Elysian Fields (heaven), Tarturus (hell) and the joyless realm of ghosts.
 So where did one go after death?
 The simple answer is: it depends.
 It depends on the verdict that is pronounced by the three judges in the Underworld: Minos, Rhadamanthys, and Aeacus.

-The three judges were mortals but later elevated to the status of demigods.
-It was believed that they were the sons of the god Zeus.
-The trio established law and order while living, and so when they died, they were elevated to the three judges in the Underworld.
+The three judges were mortals that had been elevated to the status of demigods.
+In some myths, it was believed that they were the sons of the god Zeus.
+The trio established law and order while living, and so when they died, they were elevated to serve as the three judges in the Underworld.

 If the judges deem a soul righteous, they sent it to the Elysian Fields.
-However, an unrighteous soul was sent to Tartarus.
+However, an unrighteous soul was sent to depths of Tartarus.